-DOCUMENT NAME FORM NUMBER APPENDIX

-Schedule of Subscribers and Ginnie Mae Guaranty Agreement HUD 11705 III-6

-Schedule of Pooled Mortgages HUD 11706 III-7

-Master Servicing Agreement HUD 11707 III-1

-Master Agreement for Servicer's Principal and Interest Custodial Account HUD 11709 III-2

-ACH Debit Authorization HUD 11709A I-6

-Master Agreements for Servicer's Escrow Custodial Accounts HUD 11720 III-3

-DOCUMENT NAME FORM NUMBER APPENDIX Master Agreement for Servicer's Escrow Custodial Account (for Ginnie Mae II Issuer, custodial account for deposit of buydown funds provided by Issuer) HUD 11720 III-3 Master Custodial Agreement HUD 11715 III-4 Prospectus (for Ginnie Mae I pools and Ginnie II custom pools submitted in paper format) HUD 11717 or 11717-II IV-4 or IV-20 BFP certification, if required by Section 24-2(B)(2) III-12
+DOCUMENT NAME FORM NUMBER APPENDIX Schedule of Subscribers and Ginnie Mae Guaranty Agreement HUD 11705 III-6 Schedule of Pooled Mortgages HUD 11706 III-7 Master Servicing Agreement HUD 11707 III-1 Master Agreement for Servicer's Principal and Interest Custodial Account HUD 11709 III-2 ACH Debit Authorization HUD 11709A I-6 Master Agreements for Servicer's Escrow Custodial Accounts HUD 11720 III-3 Master Agreement for Servicer's Escrow Custodial Account (for Ginnie Mae II Issuer, custodial account for deposit of buydown funds provided by Issuer) HUD 11720 III-3 Master Custodial Agreement HUD 11715 III-4 Prospectus (for Ginnie Mae I pools and Ginnie II custom pools submitted in paper format) HUD 11717 or 11717-II IV-4 or IV-20 BFP certification, if required by Section 24-2(B)(2) III-12 are described in Chapter 12.
+The text of SF securities held in certificated form is set forth in Appendix IV-11 for the Ginnie Mae I MBS Program and Appendix IV-25 for the Ginnie Mae II MBS Program.
+A partial statement of the terms of SF securities held in uncertificated form is set forth in Appendix IV-17 for the Ginnie Mae I MBS Program and Appendix IV-27 for the Ginnie Mae II MBS Program.

-24-4: THE SECURITIES AND MARKETING DISCLOSURE
+24-4: THE SECURITIES AND Preparation and delivery of the securities through the depository

+MARKETING DISCLOSURE